JonHMChan/blog/_posts/2015-07-30-my-round-the-world-itinerary.markdown

 ### Paris, France (August 19)
  - Louvre (sights)
  - Catacombs (sights)
+ - Pont des Arts (if it hasn’t been removed by then, JC)
  - Train from Paris to Marseille

 ### Marseille/Aix en Provence, France (August 23)
- - Train from Marseille to Canne
+ - Train from Marseille to Cannes

 ### Cannes, France (August 25)
  - Beach ()